danielballan/personal-blog/content/posts/2020-06-07-diy-super-soaker-prototype.md

 have abandoned these ideas and regressed to selling cheaper, simpler models that take up less shelf space and hit a lower price point.
 Nowadays, if you want a Super Soaker that holds up to the ones from the 90s, you have to find an old model in the used toy market or build your own.
-This what I have learned in building my first homemade Super Soaker.
+This is what I have learned in building my first homemade Super Soaker.

 ## Super Soakers had some innovative ideas